LPorcaro/music-diversity-analysis/README.md

 At the time of the submission, documentation is still not available, and it will be updated before the submission of the camera-ready version, in case of acceptance.

-For facilitating the review process, the repository is submitted in an anonymous form.

 #### Installation:
 Create a virtual environment (tested on Python 3.8), then launch the following command for installing the dependencies: